 What is Elder Law?

-From Medicaid planning to probate and estate administration to estate planning, it’s important to find an elder law attorney who’s well-versed in what the laws in your state say about caring for the elderly.
+From Medicaid planning to probate and estate administration to estate planning, it is essential to find an elder law attorney who’s well-versed in what the laws in your state say about caring for the elderly.
 An elder law attorney at The Mattar Firm can help protect the rights and welfare of the elderly and their family members, from protecting assets to issues around guardianship, conservatorship, and power of attorney.

-Elder law attorneys often have a specialization with elderly clients, and handle complex financial issues, securing the best outcomes for their clients.
-They’re also equipped to handle the sensitive emotional and physical needs of the elderly and disabled adults.
+Elder law attorneys often have a specialization with elderly clients and handle complex financial issues, securing the best outcomes for their clients.
+They are also equipped to handle the sensitive, emotional, and physical needs of the elderly and disabled adults.

 From a healthcare perspective, an elder law attorney at The Mattar Firm can assist with planning for long-term options, patient rights, Medicare and Medicaid, and healthcare power of attorney.
 They can also help with nursing home rights, and help file claims, as well as assist in finding long-term care at a manageable cost.

 Financially, an elder law attorney can help with estate planning, income issues, gift taxes, and housing opportunities.
 They are also able to assist with drafting a living will, advanced directives, trusts, and long-term planning documents.
-These are difficult, complicated matters, even if you only have a modest house or bank account.
-We all die, unfortunately, and estate planning helps us put our affairs in order before our time comes.
+These can be complex matters, even if you only have a modest house or bank account.
+Unfortunately, we all die, and estate planning helps us put our affairs in order before our time comes.
 It can also establish a trustee to oversee your assets should you become incapacitated before death.

 If you’ve decided to contact an elder law attorney at The Mattar Firm, there are some questions to ask on your first visit.
 For instance, you may want to ask how long it will take to resolve your specific case or situation.
 Ask the elder law attorney to explain the pros and cons of each possible outcome in a case, in order to choose the best route.
 While it may be hard for an attorney to determine your bill initially, it may be wise to ask for an estimate.